 MIT graduate students and postdocs interested in applying to be an Energy Fellow should first notify their MIT faculty advisors.
-Student applications will not be considered without a nomination from an MIT faculty member.
+Applications will not be considered without a nomination from an MIT faculty member.

-Once nominated by a faculty member, students may complete the application, which requires the attachment of:
+Once nominated by a faculty member, applicants may complete the application, which requires the attachment of:

 Applications are due and funding decisions are issued in the spring, with funding administered by the affiliated department at the start of the fall semester.
 Funding for graduate students covers health benefits, stipend, and tuition for nine months.
 Funding for postdoctoral researchers covers salary and benefits for nine months.

 Appointed Energy Fellows receive invitations to career development and mentorship events, networking and social events with other members, job opportunities communicated through MITEI, and MITEI member engagements.

 Because Energy Fellows are sponsored entirely by outside donors, those selected have a few special obligations.
 They must:

 For questions about the application process, funding, obligations, or member companies, please contact Rowan Elowe.